In Weinstein's downfall, a moment of reckoning for Hollywood

 The hotel room seductions, the massage requests, the coercive suggestions.
 They are, as the Los Angeles Times editorial board called them, "classics of the genre."
 The encounters depict a Hollywood culture immediately recognizable, one where power-broker sleaziness is an accepted and acknowledged part of the business.

-Hollywood now finds itself in a crisis not just because one of its most prominent moguls has been disgraced and fired from the company he co-founded, but because the allegations against him describe a dark underbelly of the movie business that has largely eluded scrutiny.
+Hollywood now finds itself in a crisis not just because one of its most prominent moguls has been disgraced and fired from the company he co-founded, but because the allegations against him describe a dark underbelly of the movie business rarely scrutinized outside the industry.
 It's a moment of reckoning for a Hollywood that has faced increasing scrutiny over its treatment of women, from pay equality to fair employment opportunity behind the camera.

 "There is a tectonic shift going on with people having the courage to say, 'No more,'" said Melissa Silverstein, the founder and publisher of Women and Hollywood, an influential blog that advocates for gender equality in Hollywood.
 "The climate about the conversation in gender in Hollywood has clearly shifted in recent years."